George Croghan: King George's War, 1744–1748

 Britain's blockade of French ports made the few French trade goods reaching Ohio Country prohibitively expensive; this resulted in a bonanza for the Pennsylvania British traders that alarmed the French.
 They knew that Native American trade and diplomacy were closely linked, and Croghan's activities from his base on the Cuyahoga River threatened French influence among the regional natives.
 As Croghan expanded his trading network westward toward Detroit, then held by the French, they encouraged French-allied Native Americans to attack him.

 The British trader quickly took advantage of wartime conditions, establishing new posts at the Wyandot village of Sandusky and the Miami village of Pickawillany, tribes that had previously traded with the French.

 His partnership with Trent was temporarily suspended when the latter joined the military to serve in King George's War (1744–48).
 The two men bought property on Conedogwinet Creek in present-day Cumberland County, Pennsylvania.
 Croghan developed a plantation there which served as his home and base of operations from about 1745 until 1751.

-In April 1745 the Seneca protected Croghan from capture, but elsewhere French-allied Natives robbed a canoe-load of Croghan's furs.
+In April 1745 the Seneca protected Croghan from capture at the village on the Cuyahoga, but elsewhere French-allied Natives robbed a canoe-load of Croghan's furs.
 Croghan was adopted by the Seneca and in 1746, according to his testimony before the Lords of Trade in 1764, was one of their hereditary sachems among the 50 chiefs comprising the Six Nations' Onondaga Council.
 Already on it was William Johnson, the future British Superintendent of Indian Affairs in the Northern District, Croghan's superior.
 Their principal French competitor for influence among the Native Americans in the Ohio region was Philippe-Thomas Chabert de Joncaire, son of the French fur trader Louis-Thomas Chabert de Joncaire (1670–1740), another Seneca appointee to the Onondaga Council two decades earlier.
 That these men were members of the tribes they represented cannot be overemphasized in understanding their roles in American history.

 Early in 1747, Seneca and Wyandot warriors murdered five French traders at the Wyandot village of Sandusky.
 This was the start of a regional Indian revolt against the French fomented by Croghan.
 The Wyandot chief Nicholas Orontony led it at first.
 He was followed by Memeskia (or "Old Briton" as Croghan named him), known by the French as La Demoiselle, who was a Piankeshaw Miami chief.

 Unsuccessful in driving out the French, the participating bands became more closely aligned with the British.
 Reports claimed that Croghan had encouraged the uprising so that the Natives would trade with him and not the French.
 Old Briton relocated to Pickawillany on the Great Miami River, where Croghan built a stockade and trading post.